go-pantheon/janus/README.md

 </p>

 <p align="center">
-  <a href="README.md">English</a> | <a href="README-zh.md">中文</a>
+  <a href="README.md">English</a> | <a href="README_zh.md">中文</a>
 </p>

 ## About Janus

 Janus is a high-performance gaming gateway service built on microservice architecture, developed in Go.
 As a bridge between clients and backend services, it provides a scalable and reliable connection layer with multi-protocol access and intelligent request routing.
-Janus is the core gateway component of the go-pantheon gaming ecosystem.
+Janus is the core gateway component of the go-pantheon gaming ecosystem, powered by the [fabrica-net](https://github.com/go-pantheon/fabrica-net) network library for enterprise-grade communication capabilities.

 ## About go-pantheon Ecosystem